-Course fees for spring 2015 (for 3 credit course) were approximately $1877.85 for residents of Massachusetts and $.3,636.75 for non-residents.
-Contact the UMass Boston Bursar’s office for updated information.
+Course fees for fall 2015 (for 3 credit course) were approximately $2015.10 for residents of Massachusetts and $3,889.50 for non-residents.
+Contact the UMass Boston Bursar’s Office for updated information.

 Negotiation is the bedrock skill in this field.
 The course addresses the development of negotiation techniques and fosters student knowledge of the substantial body of negotiation theory that is now available.

 Mondays 6:00 - 8:30 p.m.
 (ConRes 676) This class will meet off campus at the UMass Center located at One Beacon Street, Boston